jkillingsworth/jkillingsworth.com/_posts/2019-02-10-the-very-strange-chinese-yuan.md

 {% chart fig-10-pair-synthetic-USDCNH-price-lin.svg %}

 As expected, this chart looks very similar to the intraday chart of the offshore rate between the yuan and the dollar shown earlier.
 In fact, I think this chart looks even better than the one based on the actual quoted values.
-It doesn't have as many of those unnatural looking spikes.
+It doesn't have as many of those unnatural-looking spikes.
 Here is what the distribution of price movements looks like:

 {% chart fig-11-pair-synthetic-USDCNH-probs-lin.svg %}
 {% chart fig-12-pair-synthetic-USDCNH-probs-log.svg %}